Spike Lee: 2015–present: Career resurgence

-Lee has been linked to a movie musical about the origin story of Viagra, Pfizer's erectile dysfunction drug.
-He signed a deal with Netflix to direct and produce more movies.
-In February 2024, it was announced that Spike Lee was confirmed as the director of Highest 2 Lowest, a reinterpretation of High and Low (1963) originally directed by Akira Kurosawa, with Denzel Washington to star.
-He would also make the Netflix three-part documentary series Katrina: Come Hell and High Water.
+In 2020, Lee was linked to a movie musical about the origin story of Viagra, Pfizer's erectile dysfunction drug.
+In December 2021, he signed a deal with Netflix to direct and produce more movies.
+In February 2024, it was announced that Lee was confirmed as the director of Highest 2 Lowest, a reinterpretation of High and Low (1963) originally directed by Akira Kurosawa, with Denzel Washington to star.
+In 2025, he directed an episode of the Netflix three-part documentary series Katrina: Come Hell and High Water, for which he also served as executive producer.

 Academic career and teaching

 In 1991, Lee taught a course at Harvard about filmmaking.
 In 1993, he began to teach at New York University's Tisch School of the Arts in the Graduate Film Program.
 It was there that he received his master of fine arts.
 In 2002, he was appointed as artistic director of the school.
 He is now a tenured professor at NYU.

 Commercials

 In mid-1990, Levi's hired Lee to direct a series of TV commercials for their 501 button-fly jeans.
 Marketing executives from Nike offered Lee a job directing commercials for the company.
 They wanted to pair Lee's character, Mars Blackmon, who greatly admired athlete Michael Jordan, and Jordan in a marketing campaign for the Air Jordan line.
 Later, Lee was asked to comment on the phenomenon of violence related to inner-city youths trying to steal Air Jordans from other kids.
 He said that, rather than blaming manufacturers of apparel that gained popularity, "deal with the conditions that make a kid put so much importance on a pair of sneakers, a jacket and gold".
 Through the marketing wing of 40 Acres and a Mule, Lee has directed commercials for Converse, Jaguar, Taco Bell, and Ben & Jerry's.

 Since 2015, Lee has been part of Capital One's "Road Trip" advertising campaign, starring in a series of television commercials alongside Samuel L Jackson and Charles Barkley to coincide with March Madness.